RitaOC/RitaOC/README.md

 - 👋 Hi, I’m Rita Onwudiwe
-- 👀 A frontend dev
+- 👀 A Technical Product Manager
 - 💞️ I’m looking to collaborate on more projects to become proficient in this field
 - 📫 How to reach @onwudiwechinwendu16@gmail.com